potepaweronika/IS-LAB6-REST-XAMPP/README.md

 # System-Integration
-Projects made as part of "Systems Integration" classes
+Project made as part of "Systems Integration" classes This part of project was made with xampp